bhaavanaa/bhaavanaa.github.io/index.md

 <div class="row">
   <span style="width:20%; height:auto; display: inline-block; justify-content:center; vertical-align: middle;"><img src="IITK.jpeg" alt="Indian Institute of Technology Kharagpur" style="max-width:80%; height:auto; object-fit: contain; margin:auto;"></span>
   <span style="width:75%; height:auto; display: inline-block; vertical-align: middle;font-size:large;"><b>[Dec 2019 - Mar 2021]</b> Proposed an efficient graph-based algorithm to perform extractive text summarization, implemented it on a news dataset, and evaluated the performance using the ROUGE metric.
-I also collected COVID-19 Twitter data along with its geo-location, and implemented the developed algorithm on the tweets to produce topic-wise and location-wise summaries of the data.
+I collected COVID-19 Twitter data along with its geo-location, and implemented the developed algorithm on the tweets to produce topic-wise and location-wise summaries of the data.
 </span>
 </div>